Replacing Elements

 We recommend running our first firing program to ensure everything is working correctly, to form a protective oxide layer on the elements, and to seat the new elements into the holders.
 NOTE: You may experience some smoking from the kiln on its first firing with new elements.
 This is normal and due to residual oil left on the element wire from manufacturing.

-Bending Quad & Front Loader Elements
+Bending Quad Elements

 Terminal Block Wiring Diagrams